Incident Response Services

-InsightPhishing from Rapid7 enables you to create and manage simulated phishing campaigns within your organization.
-These campaigns reinforce employee training, and help you understand your own risk and improve workforce resiliency—these can take many forms, such as mass phishing, spear phishing, and whaling.
+Simulated phishing campaigns reinforce employee training, and help you understand your own risk and improve workforce resiliency—these can take many forms, such as mass phishing, spear phishing, and whaling.

 Nothing teaches like experience.
 When employees click on a link or an attachment in a simulated phishing email, it's important to communicate (nicely, of course) to them that they have potentially put both themselves and the organization at risk.
 You can then display a “training page” that reinforces the dangers of phishing and reminds the employees how to report suspect emails.

-InsightPhishing provides statistics on each simulated phishing campaign, showing what types of attacks were most successful and what parts of your organization are most vulnerable.
-You can use the results to focus your security monitoring, strengthen your phishing awareness training, and add additional defenses for phishing protection.
+Use the results, such as the attack types that were most successful and which teams were most vulnerable, to focus your security monitoring, strengthen your phishing awareness training, and add additional defenses for phishing protection.
 You can also use the results to track the progress of your phishing awareness program and document improvements.